Transparency

 Methodology

-• Model + prompt version tracked — every score row stores the exact model ID and rubric prompt version so scores stay interpretable when we ship improvements.
+• Engine + rubric version tracked — every score row stores the exact engine version and rubric version so scores stay interpretable when we ship improvements.

 • Rubric calibrated for European tech roles — we bias toward clarity, maintainability, and GDPR-aware engineering norms—not Silicon Valley vanity metrics.